Interpretability Guarantees with Merlin-Arthur Classifiers: Theoretical Details

+As discussed in~\Cref{ssc:realistic} realistic algorithms will not be optimal players as in~\Cref{thm:minmax}.
+It will turn out that we can relax the requirement for Morgana to play optimally in two important ways: (i) She is only required to find features that can also be found by Merlin (2) She only needs success on a similar rate as Merlin.
+Thus, what's crucial is the relative strength between the algorithms utilized for Merlin and Morgana.
+We can define \emph{relative success rate} in the following way: \begin{dfn}[Relative Success Rate] Let $\mathfrak{D}=(D, \CD, c)$ be a two-class data space.
+Let $A\in \CA$ and $M, \morg \in \CM(D)$ Then the relative success rate $\alpha$ of $\morg$ with respect to $A,M$ and $\mathfrak{D}$ is defined as

+\end{dfn} The set $F_{l}$ contains all features that Merlin selects in class $l$ that successfully convince Arthur of class $l$, and $F_{l}^\ast$ is the set of all data points containing such a feature.
+We condition on the fact that a feature that Merlin uses is in the data point and then compare the rates of Morgana and Merlin convincing Arthur.
+Morgana can of course also select different features but is not required to find features that also Merlin could not find.

-As discussed in~\Cref{ssc:realistic}, Morgana only has to find features that are also findable by Merlin---albeit in images of a different class.
-The question then becomes how much the other features in the image (the context) matter for finding this feature.
-We can easily construct scenarios in which the context matters very strongly, see~\Cref{fig:impact} for an example.
+Given that one of Merlins features is in the data point, the question is thus how much the context given by the other features affect the hardness of finding of the former.
+We can easily construct scenarios in which the context matters very strongly, see~\Cref{fig:relative_strength} for an example.
 We expect that for most real-world data this dependence is only weak and can be upper bounded.

-Let us make this notion more formal.
-We want to compare the success rates of Merlin and Morgana conditioned on a convincing feature $\phi$ with $A(\phi)=l$ being present in the data point:

-The question is how to define the ``success''.
-If we measure success by returning $\phi$, it might be that Morgana can actually find a different feature that convinces Arthur which in that case would not count as a success.
-If we instead just require that $A(M(\bfx, l))=l$ then Merlin could instead rely on a different, easily findable feature that is only present in data points of the correct class.
-Te feature $\phi$ might then be generally hard to find and Morgana would need to be a again a perfect optimiser.
-We reason that both approaches would make the fraction unreasonably large even for practical data sets.

-The solution is to make the fraction asymmetric and require Merlin to actually find the feature $\phi$ and Morgana to simply convince Arthur on the data point.
-So we consider the expression

-and try to assume an upper bound.
-In the following definition we apply this idea to whole sets of features on which Arthur is constant.
-That means we maximise over sets $F \subseteq A^{-1}(l)$ where $A^{-1}$ is the preimage of $A$.
-If Merlin can find features from this set in one class, then Morgana should not have a much harder time finding them in the other class, given that they are present in the data point.